agdc-research-trial/gdf/docs/index.rst

 * This section contains information on the purpose of the Open Data Cube, as well as its design.

+:doc:`tutorials/index`

+* This section contains tutorials to help you get started with the Open Data Cube.

 :doc:`installation/index`

 * This section contains information on how to install the Open Data Cube.